pavanw3b/sh00t/README.md

 Note: Always use docker start and docker stop.
 You may loose your data if you remove the container or the volume.

 ### Upgrade
-It's important to keep your Sh00t to latest to avail feature enhancements ang bug fixes.
+It's important to keep your Sh00t to latest to avail the new features ang bug fixes.

 1. Remove the existing container: `docker container rm -f sh00t` Do not worry, your data is safe unless you remove the docker volume.